thalkz/thalkz.com/pages/home.md

 ## Side-Projects

+My favorite side-projects, with explanatory posts about the motivations for each project, the design process and key learnings.
+The code is (usually) open source and can be found on [my github](https://github.com/thalkz).

-* 2022-23 [⭐️ Trikount](/pages/trikount), a webapp to track expenses in groups, for travels, projects, etc.
+* 2022-23 [⭐️ Trikount](/pages/trikount), a webapp to track expenses in groups and easily split the bill.

 * 2023 [Year of Knowledge](/pages/yearofknowledge), a year of learning one thing per day on different subjects, including learnings when traveling in Europe